 Click here for suggestions on reducing NPS.

-One of the ways to remind communities is to stencil drains as a reminder that anything that flows into the drain will end up in lakes, rivers, streams and maybe underground sources of drinking water.
+One of the ways to remind communities is to stencil drains as a reminder that anything that flows into the drain will end up in lakes, rivers, streams.
 The Klamath Watershed Partnership coordinates drain stenciling projects as part of their education efforts about NPS.
 If you are part of a group, school, etc. that would like to organize or participate in a stenciling project for your neighborhood, contact us at firstname.lastname@example.org or 541-850-1717.

 Interested in Becoming a Partner of the